mlswg/mls-protocol/draft-ietf-mls-protocol.md

   last node of the tree

-Note that, in step 4, there must be at least one non-null element in the tree, since any valid GroupState must have the current member in the tree and self-removal is prohibited.
+Note that, in step 4, there must be at least one non-null element in the tree, since any valid GroupContext must have the current member in the tree and self-removal is prohibited.
 The same reasoning justifies the existence of a non-blank leaf in the ratchet tree in step 5.